Ss Peter and Paul Orthodox Church

 Thank you for visiting our website!

 Saints Peter and Paul Orthodox Church is part of the Antiochian Orthodox Christian Archdiocese of North America and is part of the ancient Patriarchate of Antioch.
-Saints Peter and Paul is currently overseen by His Eminence, Metropolitan SABA, Metropolitan of all North America.
+Saints Peter and Paul is currently overseen by His Eminence, Metropolitan Saba, Archbishop of New York and Metropolitan of all North America.

 Today's Scripture Readings